rhysjj111/Project_2_portfolio_website/README.md

 ### Quiz
 ![JavaScript workflow](/assets/images/readme_images/JS_QUIZ_FLOW.png)

-- Plan
+##### Plan
 - The quiz will have 7 potential questions.
 2 of them accessible depending on the answers given to previous questions.
 - The questions will be stored in an array; each question and answer pair in an object.
 - The quiz will be initiated by a button and cycle through each question as the user chooses their answers and uses the next and previous buttons.
 - A submit button will call feeback a option, based on the answers given.
 - Data validation is required to ensure an answer is selected before cycling to next question.

-- End design similarity/difference
+##### End design similarity/difference
+-JS
   - The quiz has quite a few differences, mainly things that were overlooked in the design stage.
 A close button, to close the quiz was added in after design, as this was not initially conscidered.
   - A start button was also added at the first 'details' section, as this made it easier to seperate the 'details' section from the 'questions' section when it came to cycling through the questions.
   - A progress bar was omitted due to time constraints.
 It was decided the progress bar was not essential to functionality and time was better spent elsewhere.